 When the Varidesk Pro Plus first came out, it was one of the least expensive standing desk converters available.
 Since that time many competitors have launched products that are very similar for up to $100 less.
 If you decide to add a monitor arm to your Varidesk the price will increase another $125, bringing you pretty close to full standing desk.

 As mentioned above there have been plenty of alternatives to launch since the Varidesk was first introduced.
 Products like the Flexispot MR2 and OFM 5100 are some of the best Varidesk alternatives we have found.
-While they do require some assembly, they will be about $100 less and offer the similar functionality.

 6. Dual Ergonomics An Extra Charge